CA

 Conditional Probability

-NITHIN taught 12 days ago
+NITHIN taught about 1 month ago

 Nithin and a student from Mesa Community College reviewed probability, covering sample spaces, events, empirical probability, complements, intersections, unions, and Venn diagrams.
 The learner worked through examples, including dice rolls and a refrigerator analogy, to illustrate these concepts.
 Nithin assigned practice questions on the covered sections for completion.